 Abstract

-“The enabling idea of infrastructure as code that the systems and devices which are used to run software can treated as if they themselves are software” – Kief Morris, Cloud Evangelist
+“The enabling idea of infrastructure as code that the systems and devices which are used to run software can treated as if they themselves are software” – Kief Morris, Cloud Evangelist.

-Imagine a development project where the student developer him/herself is coding the required infrastructure over a public cloud hosting service like Amazon Web Services to successfully host the project and iteratively changing the infrastructure as per the project requirements.
+Imagine a development project where the student developer themselves are coding the required infrastructure over a public cloud hosting service like Amazon Web Services to successfully host the project and iteratively changing the infrastructure as per the project requirements.

-In my capstone project, I have stimulated a development scenario where 2 student developers using Agile Software Development methodology will code the required infrastructure using Terraform Scripts for building, versioning and destroying the infrastructure over Amazon Web Services and Ansible scripts called playbooks to deploy various resources like Apache Server, MySQL database on Amazon RDS instance.
+The project implements Infrastructure as Code using DevOps approach to configure and deploy various resources over Amazon Web Services.
+The infrastructure needed to successfully host a WordPress Website like an Apache Server, MySQL Database instance, PHP and Linux environment is coded using software engineering concepts like modularity and reusability using open source tools like Terraform and Ansible.

-The objective of the project is demonstrate that developers can incorporate DevOps methodology for implementing Infrastructure as Code to not only develop their applications with varying specifications but can also script the desirable infrastructure that the application runs on over any public cloud hosting service.
+Keywords: Infrastructure as Code, DevOps Methodology, Amazon Web Services, Terraform and Ansible.

-Keywords: Infrastructure as Code, DevOps Methodology, Agile Software Development Methodology, Amazon Web Services, Terraform and Jenkins.
+Table of Contents